 Tis the season for decking the halls, favorite festivities and merrymaking.
-Here in the Olympia region, we’re all about handcrafting the season of cheer with events and happenings that support locally-owned businesses and artisans, finding magic in small-town traditions and creating memories that don’t involve Black Friday shopping sprees or a Santa Claus photo line that spans a city block.
+Here in the Olympia region, we’re all about handcrafting the season of cheer with events and happenings that support locally-owned businesses and artisans, finding magic in small-town traditions and creating memories.

-New this season, Oly on Ice becomes the region’s first ice skating rink and the Washington Center for the Performing Arts hosts a “Greatest Showman Sing-Along.”
-These festive new happenings join sparkling holiday celebrations, community tree lightings and a “Noon Year’s Eve” for the littles.
-Check into a cozy hotel or bed and breakfast, find one-of-kind- gifts from a variety of shops, fuel the festivities with artisan coffee, craft beer, wine and spirits and locally inspired eats and then select your favorites from this curated calendar of holiday events.
+This season, Oly on Ice, the region’s first ice skating rink, returns bigger and better than ever!
+Community tree lightings continue and a “Noon Year’s Eve” for the littles is the perfect headstart to the New Year.
+Check into a cozy hotel or bed and breakfast, find one-of-kind- gifts from a variety of shops, fuel the festivities with artisan coffee, craft beer, wine and spirits, and locally inspired eats and then select your favorites from this curated calendar of holiday events.
 Holiday plans made!

 Top Holiday Events in Thurston County

 - Lace up those skates for "Oly on Ice".

 - Brunch with Santa at The Oyster House